 Submission guidelines for the publication of articles in English in Gender a výzkum / Gender and Research

 The journal accepts and publishes Czech, Slovak, and English texts.
+The journal follows the spelling rules of British English.
 Foreign authors (with the exception of the Slovak Republic) can submit articles in English for all sections.
 In the case of authors who have a proficient command of written Czech or Slovak, the following rules apply when choosing a language:

 1) For the journal´s regular non-thematic issues and special thematic issues that are compiled by a Czech or Slovak ad-hoc editorial team, authors having a proficient command of written Czech or Slovak can submit articles only in Czech or Slovak.

 2) For the journal´s special thematic issues that are compiled by an international editorial team, authors having a proficient command of written Czech or Slovak may submit articles in English so that texts can be understood by the entire ad-hoc editorial team.
 The journal only provides basic language proofreading once articles have passed the peer review process; authors are expected to see to it themselves that their articles are edited in order for the latter to meet the standards of academic writing.

 3) In the situation outlined in the previous clause, it may well happen that articles of authors who have a proficient command of written Czech or Slovak and that are included in the peer-reviewed article section get published bilingually (both in English and Czech/Slovak).
 The journal´s editorial board prefer this option, but cannot guarantee in advance the funds for the translation of received articles.
 The question of securing funds in these cases will always be discussed by the journal´s editorial board, the editorial team of the special issue and authors at the onset of preparations for each thematic issue.